 Topaz Solar Farm

 The world’s biggest solar farm is in California.
-Based in San Luis Obispo County, the 550 MW array cost a staggering two and a half billion dollars and comprises 9 million individual modules.
+Based in San Luis Obispo County, the 550 MW array costs a staggering two and a half billion dollars and comprises 9 million individual modules.
 It’s no surprise that the installation is found in California because the state is one of the leaders when it comes to renewable energy in the US.
 With ambitious targets to reach, the array went online in 2013 and currently produces in excess of 1.3 million MWh a year.

 The Grand Coulee Dam

 If you think renewable energy is a new thing, then think again.
 The Grand Coulee Dam is the 5th biggest hydroelectric facility in the world and was built in the 1930s.
 One of the major landmarks in Washington, it originally cost $168 million and holds over 9 million cubic meters of water.
 The actual dam has expanded to 33 hydroelectric generators over the years and currently has a capacity of nearly 7,000 MW.

 Not surprising for such a large country, the US has the second-largest wind power capacity just behind China.
 We also have two of the biggest onshore wind farms in the world.
 The Alta Wind Energy Center has a capacity of 1,320 MW and is located in Kern County, California.
 The other is Shepherds Flat Wind Farm in Oregon that has a capacity of 845 MW.